AI Climate Justice Lab

 Wampum.Codes Value-Based Dependencies in Software + AI Development workshops with PIT Alumni Network

-Shy Springs: A conversation about water - in collaboration with museums and art institutions open to the public.
+Shy Springs: A conversation about water - in collaboration with museums and art institutions open to the public, Online RPGs, and in-Person Performance Workshops.

 Our 2022 Decentralized Listening Series with Art Museums, Institutions, and Artists around what the cultural backend could be that would empower co-creation, sovereignty, support, community coalitions, and sustainability using decentralized technologies.

-Amelia Winger-Bearskin is an affiliate faculty with the UF Water Institute, Indigenous Studies Department, and the Center for Arts Migration and Entrepreneurship (CAME)
+Amelia Winger-Bearskin is an affiliate faculty with the UF Water Institute, Indigenous Studies Department, UF’s Intelligent Clinical Care Center (IC3), and the Center for Arts Migration and Entrepreneurship (CAME)

-In collaboration on a project with the Yale Center for Emotional Intelligence with Dr. Zorana Pringle.
+Collaborating on a project with the Yale Center for Emotional Intelligence with Dr. Zorana Pringle on AI Art and Public Health and art museums’ role in public health.

 Member of the IEEE Planet Positive Working Group, Planet Positive 2030 is an initiative supported by the IEEE Standards Association (IEEE SA) that brings together